sethah/cdsw-caltech-gpu/README.md

 ## Featurize images

+**For mxnet-gluon**: Also execute the code in `mxnet-gluon/dataprep.py` to put images into the MXNet binary format RecordIO.

 For any particular framework, run the code in the `featurize.py` file, but be sure to change the number of GPUs used depending on your setup.